magepages/mpdocs/docs/product-attachments/index.md

 * **Manage Icons**:
     * Admins can add or remove icones in this field
     * The icons added in this field will display in the `Edit/Add New File` under Dropdown
+    * We recommend you should use SVG file, or the icons have the size format not as 45x25

     ![manage icons](https://i.imgur.com/xnt4YyN.png)